yamagen/pgm/allproject-en.md

 ## PGM: Process Grammar Model

 The Process Grammar Model conceptualizes speech generation along two axes: immediacy and adjustivity.
 It incorporates the Tasuki-gake Effect and context-based usage conditions.
 Formalizations are developed both descriptively and mathematically.

+## Stance First Theory

+Stance First Theory is proposed as the central framework on the side of immediate grammar within the Process Grammar Model.
+It emphasizes the primacy of stance—the psychological attitude or affective orientation that precedes meaning or syntactic structure.
+Based on Du Bois's theory of the “Stance Triangle,” this model applies a triple+extension format (category, stance, word) to AEAD entries, providing a structural foundation for semantic description.

+## Phrase Gloss Method

+Phrase Gloss Method, meanwhile, supports a three-layered translation framework consisting of literal translation, phrase gloss, and natural translation.
+Unlike traditional word-level glossing, it focuses on phrasal units, thereby correcting mismatches between word order and meaning segments.
+It enhances the inclusiveness of syntactic-semantic structure and is currently being systematically implemented in the translations of Ise Monogatari and Tosa Nikki.

 ## Tool Development: gloss-linter, k2g, gloss-rewriter